agavitalis/vita-awesome-calculator/README.md

 > The final apk can be downloaded here : <insert link>

-> The Balsamiq Mockup can be downloaded here : https://github.com/jumaallan/AndelaMedManager/tree/master/mockup/AndelaMedManager.bmpr
+> The Balsamiq Mockup can be downloaded here : <insert link>

 ## Prerequisites
 You will need the following to run this project: